ankushbhardwaj-TA/Miscellaneous/README.md

 # Miscellaneous
-All miscellaneous projects and certificates
+Gir repo for all the miscellaneous projects and certificates